-Finance's requirements currently reflect the start-up level where most agencies are at in reporting.
-Finance limits its focus in this area to explaining the scope of the annual report as well as to note changes in plans from prior years.
+Finance limits its focus in this area to explaining the scope of the annual report as well as noting changes in plans from prior years.

 Many of the agencies have the required fundamentals in place to meet Finance's expectations in explaining the scope of the report and noting changes from the prior year.
 Some agencies have not provided explanations for changes in performance measures.
-Half of the agencies could provide better descriptions of their reasons for choosing their measures and targets.
-In addition, only half of the agencies discussed users' involvement in deciding on their performance measures.
+Some of the agencies could provide better descriptions of their reasons for choosing their measures and targets.
+In addition, half of the agencies discussed users' involvement in deciding on their performance measures.